Lithuania in the Eurovision Song Contest: 2000s

-Having been relegated from the 2000 contest, Lithuania returned in 2001 with "You Got Style" by Skamp, the first Lithuanian song to include English.
+Lithuania returned in 2001 with "You Got Style" by Skamp, the first Lithuanian song to include English.
 They received 35 points, placing 13th.
 However, the following year, Aivaras could only manage to come second-to-last with 12 points.

 Since the semi-finals were introduced, Lithuania again came last with Laura and the Lovers and "Little by Little".
 The following year, the Lithuanian broadcaster Lietuvos nacionalinis radijas ir televizija (LRT) sent LT United to the 2006 contest with the football chant-like song "We Are the Winners".
-They took Lithuania to the final for the first time since 2002, coming sixth in the final with 162 points, Lithuania's best placing as of 2025.
+They took Lithuania to the final for the first time since 2002, coming sixth in the final with 162 points, Lithuania's best placing as of 2026.

 The following year, Lithuania automatically qualified for the final; however, 4Fun could not replicate LT United's success, coming 21st with only 28 points, 12 of which came from Ireland.
 In 2008, Jeronimas Milius failed to reach the final, coming 16th out of 19 competing nations in the second semi-final.

 Lithuania initially threatened to boycott the 2009 contest "if Russia continues to showcase power and ignores international law."
 The statement was made in reaction to Russia's actions in the Russian invasion of Georgia in 2008.
 Culture Minister Jonas Jučas stated that it was too early to discuss the boycott since "spontaneous decisions might aggravate the efforts of diplomats" and thus make the situation worse.
 They did eventually participate in the 2009 contest, where they qualified from the semi-finals and received 23 points in the final, placing them 23rd.